polyfy/polylith/readme.md

 ## Tools.deps

 This Polylith tool is built on top of _tools.deps_.
-To get the most out of it, we recommend you to read the [documentation](https://github.com/clojure/tools.deps.alpha).
+To get the most out of it, we recommend you to read its [documentation](https://github.com/clojure/tools.deps.alpha).

 To make it easier to follow the examples in the next `build` section, we will show some examples on how to use the `clj` command (the `clojure` command will also work in these examples).